An assay design

 - Click Next.

-- On the Assay Designer page, under Assay Properties:
+- On the Assay Designer page, under Assay Properties, enter:

 - Name: "NAb Tutorial Assay Design".

-- Confirm that the Metadata Input Format is "File Upload (metadata only)".
+- Metadata Input Format: "File Upload (metadata only)".

-- Review the other properties, but leave all at their default settings for this tutorial.
+- Review the other sections of fields, but leave all at their default settings for this tutorial.

 - The Assay List now shows your new assay design.